sapegin/social-likes-next/Contributing.md

 - Install [EditorConfig](http://editorconfig.org/) plugin for your code editor.
 - Feel free to [ask me](http://sapegin.me/contacts) anything you need.

+## Adding new buttons

+1. Add and SVG icon to `skins/icons`.
+Icon should be 16×16 pixels and only contain a single `<path>`.
+2. Add a button config file to `src/services`.
+3. Copy SVG path from the SVG icon to the JS config file by running `node build/svgpath.js buttonname` or manually.
+4. Add a brand color to `skins/include/colors.styl`.
+4. Add styles to all `skins/social-likes_*.styl` files.

 ## Building and running tests